See a list of Automotive Engineering Programs by Clicking Here!

 The average salary for an automotive engineer is approximately $84,190 per year.
-The U.S. Department of Labor estimates an 8% job growth rate for automotive engineers in the coming decade which translates to some 102,500 job openings during that time frame.
-Individuals with managerial experience may become team leaders or division heads, increasing earning potential greatly within a corporate environment.
+The U.S. Department of Labor (DOL) estimates an 8% job growth rate for automotive engineers in the coming decade which translates to some 102,500 job openings during that time frame.
+Individuals with managerial experience may be considered for team leader positions or division heads, increasing earning potential greatly within a corporate environment.

-Individuals interested in automotive engineering technology may also be interested in mechanical engineering,mechanical technology technician, or aeronautical and aerospace engineering technology.
+Individuals interested in automotive engineering technology may also be interested in mechanical engineering degrees, mechanical technology technician, industrial engineering technology, or aeronautical and aerospace engineering technology.